jcsmata/jcsmata.github.io/_pages/home.md

     title: "Extension Methods in .NET"
     excerpt: "A post about extension methods and how to create them."
     btn_label: "Learn more"
+  - image_path: /assets/images/default.png
+    url: /blog/mysql-azure-ubuntu
+    title: "Create Azure Ubuntu VM, install MySQL and remote access to it."
+    excerpt: "Tutorial on how to create a Ubuntu VM on Azure, install MySQL and accessing it from your local computer."
+    btn_label: "Learn more"
 ---

 <script async defer src="https://buttons.github.io/buttons.js"></script>